caliguIa/timber.nvim/README.md

 <details>
 <summary><strong>Clear/comment log statements</strong></summary>

-To use this feature, you need to configure `log_marker`.
+To use these features, you need to configure `log_marker`.
 The default is 🪵.
 This `log_marker` will be search/grep to find the log statement lines.
 Make sure to include it in your log templates.
 A convenient way to do it is using the `%log_marker` placeholder:

 ```lua